jmetzger/training-kubernetes/examples/04-ingress-nginx.md

 ## Solution

 ```
-# ingress.yml needs to be modified like so.
+# in kubernetes 1.22.2 - ingress.yml needs to be modified like so.
 apiVersion: networking.k8s.io/v1
 kind: Ingress
 metadata: